 What Should be a Part of Your Plan?

-An estate plan for LGBT individuals needs to make full use of the legal tools that allow for asset protection and that allow you to leave a legacy to those you love.
+An estate plan for LGBTQ individuals needs to make full use of the legal tools that allow for asset protection and that allow you to leave a legacy to those you love.
 This means your plan may need to include a last will; trusts for asset protection and to facilitate asset transfers; and a healthcare proxy and advanced directive in case of a serious illness or injury.

-Because of your LGBT status, you may also have additional issues to address.
+Because of your LGBTQ status, you may also have additional issues to address.
 For example, transgender individuals whose family members are not fully supportive may wish to ensure that their funeral is pre-planned or that detailed instructions are provided so that they are remembered with their true gender rather than their birth gender.

 If you were unable to marry until recently and are thus not yet entitled to full veteran’s or Social Security benefits based on your spouse’s record, you may also need to make more comprehensive financial plans for your retirement.